 Sramana Mitra: What’s the delivery model?
 Who’s the customer?
 What is the go-to-market strategy of your solution?

 Mark Redlus: We’re a B2B company.
 We deliver direct to regional or multi-region health systems.
 These are folks who are both payer and provider, or just provider alone but are working in patient or member bases that exceed a quarter of a million people.
 Our product is sold in a subscription-based fashion to those health systems.
 It’s based on a recurring per-patient per month fee.

 Sramana Mitra: Double-click down on the delivery model.
 Give us a few uses cases of what kind of behavior are you seeing in how your customers and users are using the system.

 Mark Redlus: Our product sits in between a patient and provider.
 Our product first engages with the end patient using a tablet.
 Typically, we use iPad in the 600 or so facilities that we’re deployed in right now.
 That iPad is used as a self-reporting engagement tool.
 It would look a lot like a health information questionnaire or assessment.

 It takes three to five minutes.
 It’s totally self-paced.
 It’s handed to the patient when they walk into the waiting room.
 Just to give you a sense of how strong the adherence is from patients, 97% of patients who start the assessment complete the assessment.
 We have incredible patient engagement which generates incredible data and outcomes for what we’re doing.

 That assessment looks at things like depression, anxiety, PTSD, alcoholism, and drug addiction.
 Once it’s complete, it synchronizes with the electronic health record.
 Our product has an integration portion to it.
 We integrate directly into the health systems that we work with.
 We have an API and we do that, pretty much, in real-time.
-That data surfaces in our cloud-based format and it’s also surfaced in the HR or the provider prior to the appointment.
+That data surfaces in our cloud-based format and it’s also surfaced in the EHR or provider portal prior to the appointment.